Schinzel/web-blocks/README.md

 - Each page element has its own endpoint
 - The page elements can update themselves independently of the page
 - A publish-subscribe system where a page elements can notify is subscribers that they should update themselves.
 - Instant Updates.
 The HTML and JS files are read from the source folder.
-This means that changes to these files will be reflected in the application without the need for a hot reload.
+This means that changes to these files will be reflected instantly in the application without the need for a hot reload.
-- Each endpoint supports both GET and POST requests

-## Problem to solve

-Page Elements is a lightweight web framework for Kotlin that combines the simplicity of a file-system based routing with the power of modular, feature-based architecture.
-It enables developers to quickly build maintainable web applications by embracing convention over configuration and component-based development.

-## Key Features

-### Modular Page Elements
+### Benefits
-The framework encourages building pages from small, independent Page Elements.
-Each Page Element:
-- Contains all its necessary components, logic, and resources
-- Functions as a self-contained feature module
+- **Maintainability**: Small, focused components are easier to understand and modify
+- **Scalability**: Feature-based organization supports growing codebases
+- **Developer Experience**: Intuitive routing and clear structure reduces learning curve
-- Can be developed, tested, and maintained independently
+- **Testing**:  Can be developed, tested, and maintained independently
+- **Code Quality**: Encourages clean, modular code with clear responsibilities
+-

 ### Feature-Based Architecture